oracle-livelabs/apex/ai-vision-lab/3-integrate-oci-vision/3-integrate-oci-vision.md

     ![Click Timeline](images/add-comp.png " ")

-13. In the **Edit REST Data Source Parameter** dialog, add the following 2 parameters one after the other:
+13. In the **Edit REST Data Source Parameter** dialog, add the following two parameters one after the other:

    |   | Type | Name | Direction | Default Value | Static |
    |---|-------|------|----------| --------------| ------ |